 Table 8 presents the results from our set of models predicting differential course-based passing rates by race/ethnicity.
 In English composition, White and Hispanic students experienced a slight increase in course-based passing rates (1.25 and 0.54 percentage points, respectively), and Black students experienced a decline (0.67 percentage points).
-Further, in intermediate algebra, whereas all students experienced a decline, both Hispanic and White students had similar (non-statistically significant from each other) declines of around 4 percentage points, and Black students had declines of 6.07 percentage points, roughly 2 percentage points more than White and Hispanic students.
+Further, in intermediate algebra, whereas all students experienced a decline, both Hispanic and White students had similar (non-statistically significant from each other) declines of around 4 percentage points, roughly 2 percentage points more than White and Hispanic students.
 Finally, White and Hispanic students experienced no significant change in course-based gateway math courses, and Black students experienced 4.3 percentage point decline in course-based passing rates.